ari-t/hogwartsdropout/README.md

-# Rick and Morty biatches!

-This is a simple webapp that generates a random character from Rick and Morty.

-Wubba lubba dubb dubb.
+# Hogwarts Dropout

+This is a simple webapp for all Hogwarts dropouts looking for something to do with all the time they aren't spending in Defence Against the Dark Arts classes and playing quidditch.